How to use outpainting to extend images

 You can download this image using the button below to follow the tutorial.

-Upload image to AUTOMATIC1111
+Step 1: Upload the image to AUTOMATIC1111

-In AUTOMATIC1111 GUI, Go to PNG Info tab.
+In AUTOMATIC1111 GUI, Go to the PNG Info tab.
 Drag and drop the image from your local storage to the canvas area.
 The generation parameters should appear on the right.

 Press Send to img2img to send this image and parameters for outpainting.
 The image and prompt should appear in the img2img sub-tab of the img2img tab.